programming-digital-twins/pdt-cfw-components/README.md

 Here are some other files at the top level that are important to review:
 - [PdtCfwComponents.sln](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/PdtCfwComponents.sln): The Visual Studio solution file.
 - [README.md](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/README.md): This README.
-- [LICENSE](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/LICENSE): The repository's asset and documentation LICENSE file.
+- [LICENSE](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/LICENSE): The repository's non-code artifact LICENSE file (e.g., documentation, model files, etc.)
-- [LICENSE-CODE](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/LICENSE-CODE): The repository's source code LICENSE file.
+- [LICENSE-CODE](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/LICENSE-CODE): The repository's code artifact LICENSE file (e.g., source code [mostly C#])

 Lastly, here are some 'dot' ('.{filename}') files pertaining to dev environment setup that you may find useful (or not - if so, just delete them after cloning the repo):
 - [.gitignore](https://github.com/programming-digital-twins/pdt-cfw-components/blob/alpha/.gitignore): The obligatory .gitignore that you should probably keep in place, with any additions that are relevant for your own cloned instance.